DannyQuah/DannyQuah.github.io/docs/index.md

 <img align=right width=100 src="https://DannyQuah.github.io/Storage/2023.01.12.Thu-Asia-Society-0147-DQ-appeals.jpg" alt="DQ at Asia Society speech appeal">

-This is my work-in-progress website.
+This as originally my work-in-progress website, but it is now also the entry-point for my web presence, taking over what used to be at www.dannyquah.com.
 It's a bare-bones collection of pages for rapid access, quick update, and reduced fuss (via git control), focusing on just my writings or lectures or R code.
 Most of what appears below is auto-generated.

 (For my TikTok videos or Insta snaps, you'll have to look elsewhere.)